DrabinPaul/event-management/MCQ.md

 #### Answer:- B: ReferenceError: greetign is not defined

-<i>Write your explanation here</i>
-The variable name is greeting.Here declared the variable as 'greeting'.But greeting is not a defiend variable.This is a empty object.That's why the answer is "ReferenceError: greetign is not defined".
+<i>The variable name is 'greeting,' and it was declared as 'greeting.'
+However, 'greeting' is not a defined variable.
+Instead, it contains an empty object.
+That's why the answer is "ReferenceError: greetign is not defined."</i>

 </p>
 </details>